swaptacular/swpt_accounts/README.md

   Starts all the necessary services in the container.
 This is the command that will be executed if no arguments are passed to the entrypoint.

+  **For each database instance, you must start exactly one container, with this command.**

 * `configure`